ocapn/ocapn/draft-specifications/CapTP Specification.md

 When a [`op:deliver`](#op-deliver) is send with an `answer-pos` for use with promise pipelining.
 The receiver will create a promise at the answer position.
 The receiver needs to know when it's able to garbage collect this promise.
-This is done by sending a `op:gc-answer` message.
+This is done by sending an `op:gc-answer` message.
 The `answer-pos` in this message MUST correspond to the `answer-pos` in the [`op:deliver`](#op-deliver) message, that you are no longer interested in.